Matthew King (Emmerdale): Characterisation

-During his time on the show Matthew was characterised as being the most headstrong and manipulative of the three King brothers.
+During his time on the show Matthew was characterised as being the most headstrong and manipulative of the four King brothers.
 He was proven capable of causing chaos wherever he went, ruining relationships and even causing death.
 However, he was also shown to be one to stick his neck out for his family and was even hinted to have had police officer DCI Grace Barraclough (Glynis Barber) run over and killed in order to prevent his brother Carl (Tom Lister) from being taken down for the murder of their father.
 Matthew was also characterised as a notorious womaniser, enjoying flings with the likes of Louise Appleton (Emily Symons).
 He is arguably best remembered for his affair with his brother Jimmy's (Nick Miles) wife Sadie (Patsy Kensit), which helped to show that the character would go to any lengths to get his own way.
 Another more vulnerable side of Matthew was shown through his romantic liaison with Perdita Hyde-Sinclair (Georgia Slowe), the wife of Matthew's stepbrother Grayson Sinclair (Christopher Villiers).
 Matthew and Perdita's relationship helped viewers to relate to Matthew's more romantic side.
 His more vulnerable side was also explored through his relationship with former fiancé Anna De Souza (Emma Davies).
 In a storyline that saw Matthew revert to his old ruthless self after he withheld Anna's father Donald De Souza's (Michael Jayston) pills would later lead to the character's demise and comeuppance for his past cunning actions.